 - Adds TSi in the Suffix field of the gPTP packet as described in clause H.2.

 The UPF/NW-TT uses the domainNumber and sdoId in the received gPTP message to assign the gPTP message to a PTP instance in the NW-TT.
-The UPF/NW-TT then forwards the gPTP message from TSN network to the PTP ports in DS-TT(s) in Master state within this PTP instance via PDU sessions terminating in this UPF that the UEs have established to the TSN network.
+The UPF/NW-TT then forwards the gPTP message from TSN network to the PTP ports in DS-TT(s) in Leader state within this PTP instance via PDU sessions terminating in this UPF that the UEs have established to the TSN network.
 All gPTP messages are transmitted on a QoS Flow that complies with the residence time upper bound requirement specified in IEEE Std 802.1AS [104].

+NOTE 1a: Leader and Follower terms in this specification maps to Master and Slave terms respectively for (g)PTP time synchronization as specified in IEEE Std 802.1AS [104] and IEEE Std 1588 [126].
+This terminology can require update depending on IEEE 1588 WG response to 3GPP SA2 WG.

 NOTE 2: The sum of the UE-DS-TT residence time and the PDB of the QoS Flow needs to be lower than the residence time upper bound requirement for a time-aware system specified in IEEE Std 802.1AS [104].

-NOTE 3: If the PTP port in DS-TT is in a Slave state, and a PTP port in another DS-TT is in Master state, then the sum of the residence time for these two PDU Sessions calculated as above needs to be lower than the residence time upper bound requirement for a time-aware system specified in IEEE Std 802.1AS [104].
+NOTE 3: If the PTP port in DS-TT is in a Follower state, and a PTP port in another DS-TT is in Leader state, then the sum of the residence time for these two PDU Sessions calculated as above needs to be lower than the residence time upper bound requirement for a time-aware system specified in IEEE Std 802.1AS [104].